Dimitrovich702/discord-bots/README.md

 # discord-bots
-this is a repo with some cool discord bots import random import discord from discord.ext import commands
+this is a repo with some cool discord bots  make sure you have a token for your bot and dont share it with anyone they could mannage to exploit your sv import random import discord from discord.ext import commands